 Opportunities for advising occur almost any time faculty and students come together—in class, in the lab, during office hours, at departmental events or other extracurricular activities.
 Brown’s formal advising program provides the most structured forms of support for our students.
 Faculty serving as first-year, sophomore, and concentration advisors may find useful resources on this webpage and also on our advising tools ASK and Focal Point.

-If you are interested in serving as a first-year or second-year advisor, please contact Carol Cohen, the Associate Dean for First-Year and Sophomore Studies.
+If you are interested in serving as a first-year or second-year advisor, please contact Carol Cohen and Yolanda Rome, the Deans for First-Year and Sophomore Studies.
 For information about concentration advising, please contact Besenia Rodriguez, the Associate Dean for Upperclass Studies.